-Brief CBT Self-Help Protocol for Anxiety
+Brief CBT Self-Help for Anxiety, Panic, and Overworry

 You might wish to try out CBT as self-help if you don’t feel able or ready yet to engage in therapy but are determined to do what you can to overcome disturbing anxiety and worry.
 CBT is most effective and precise when executed through dialogue with a skilled therapist with expertise in CBT, but people often find they can benefit from self-help cognitive therapy and behavioral interventions (like focus on the breath) implemented as self-help.
 If you would like a taste of CBT perhaps you’d like to begin here.